savyu543/facerecog/README.md

 face recognition

- This application  works only when you create different folders one is detecting faces,known_faces and capy the path to the code. download xampp and create the required databases according to facerecog2.py. pip install the wheel file .
+ This application  works only when you create different folders one is detecting faces,known_faces,unknown_faces  and copy the path to the code. download xampp and create the required databases according to facerecog2.py. pip install the wheel file .